 If you run a membership website where you sell premium content or you sell any products online in your web store, then creating a login popup modal will surely come in handy.
 If you create a login popup modal on your website, your users won’t be taken to another page when clicking the login link.

-In this post we will show you how to create login or register popup modal with ease.
-For our purpose we will use AJAX Login and Registration modal popup plugin for WordPress.
+In this post, we will show you how to create a login or register popup modal with ease.
+For our purpose, we will use AJAX Login and Registration modal popup plugin for WordPress.

-So go to Pages -> Add New or choose a page in All Pages list, then add a class into the < button > or < a > (hyperlink) tags or a menu item depending on where you want your login form to appear.
+So go to Pages -> Add New or choose a page in All Pages list, then add a class into the <button> tag or a menu item depending on where you want your login form to appear.

 If you want to add a register popup modal, then your class will be .lrm-register, and you can add it in the same tags as well.
 If you wish to display any link when a user is logged in, then add .lrm-show-if-logged-in class either after lrm-login or lrm-register.

-General settings of the plugin also allow to check the option of confirming the email before being able to log into the account a user has just created.
-Here you can also check the options either to hide terms box in registration form or not and either to reload page after login or registration or not to.
+General settings of the plugin also allow checking the option of confirming the email before being able to log into the account a user has just created.
+Here you can also check the options either to hide terms box in the registration form or not and either to reload the page after login or registration or not to.

 See the login link live.
 This is clickable.

 If you want to add your login popup modal into the menu, then go to Appearance -> Menus to select a menu from the list of existing ones or create a new menu.
 Click the Screen Options and enable CSS classes there.

 For creating a popup, we use Popup maker WordPress plugin.